 The Sarimanok is derived from the totem bird of the Maranaos called Itotoro, a medium to the spirit world via its unseen twin spirit bird called Inikadowa, thus bridging the worlds of the seen and the unseen and invoked through rituals.

-Although figurative art, displaying humans and animals is frowned upon by Muslims, it is sometimes also based in a later Islamic legend that says the Prophet Muhammad found a rooster in the first of the seven heavens, so large that its crest touched the second heaven.
+Although figurative art displaying humans and animals is frowned upon by Muslims, it is sometimes also based on a later Islamic legend that says the Prophet Muhammad found a rooster in the first of the seven heavens, so large that its crest touched the second heaven.

-The name Sarimanok comes from sari (meaning "varied or assorted") which is a Hindu cloth or garment made up of different colors, and "manok", the Tagalog word for fowl or chicken.
+The name Sarimanok comes from sari (meaning 'varied or assorted'), a Hindu cloth or garment made up of different colors, and manok, the Tagalog word for 'fowl' or 'chicken'.

-When the historians-dancers-ethnomusicologists Bayanihan Dance Company began performing the Singkíl in the mid-1950's, the traditional Singkil dance became a popularized Philippine folk dance and branded as the 'Princess Dance' or the 'Royal Maranao Fan Dance'.
+When the Bayanihan Dance Company began performing the Singkíl in the mid-1950s, it became a popularized Philippine folk dance and was branded as the 'Princess Dance' or the 'Royal Maranao Fan Dance'.

 — Helena Benitez, founder of Bayanihan Dance Company

-It was researched, interpreted and staged by the Bayanihan’s dance director Lucrecia Reyes-Urtula, who went on to be named a National Artist of the Philippines for her contributions to cultural heritage in dance in 1988; together with Henrietta "Ele" Hoffer (a choreographer of Maranao, German and Dutch descent, and founder of the Darangen Cultural Ensemble) who became the Singkil dancer in dance groups of the Philippine Women's University even before the Bayanihan was so named.
+It was researched, interpreted, and staged by the Bayanihan’s dance director Lucrecia Reyes-Urtula, who went on to be named a National Artist of the Philippines for dance in 1988; together with Henrietta "Ele" Hoffer (a choreographer of Maranao, German and Dutch descent, and founder of the Darangen Cultural Ensemble) who became the Singkil dancer in dance groups of the Philippine Women's University.

-The Bayanihan portrayal became so popular that it is often mistaken for the authentic version of the dance, now replicated by innumerable dance companies and Filipino student groups around the world; believing in the authenticity of the Bayanihan Singkil interpretation.
+The Bayanihan portrayal became so popular that it is often mistaken for the authentic version of the dance, now replicated by innumerable dance companies and Filipino student groups around the world, believing in its authenticity

-What was an "invented tradition", has now, over time, obtained the status of national culture as the youth in schools (from elementary to college levels) have consistently performed this dance over the last few decades, especially during Linggo the Wika (used to be a week-long but now turned a month countrywide celebration of the Philippine National Language and Culture).
+What was an "invented tradition", has now, over time, obtained the status of national culture as the youth in schools (from elementary to college levels) have consistently performed this dance over the last few decades, especially during Buwan ng Wika (a month-long countrywide celebration of the Philippine National Language and Culture).